lenstronomy/lenstronomy/PUBLISHED.rst

 ----------------------------------------------------------

 * lenstronomy: Multi-purpose gravitational lens modelling software package; `Birrer & Amara 2018 <https://ui.adsabs.harvard.edu/abs/2018PDU....22..189B>`_
-    *This is **lenstronomy** software paper.
-Please cite this paper whenever you make use of **lenstronomy** *.
-The paper gives a design overview and gives some use cases.
+    *This is the lenstronomy software paper.
+Please cite this paper whenever you make use of lenstronomy.
+The paper gives a design overview and gives some use cases.*

-* Gravitational Lens Modeling with Basis Sets; `Birrer et al. 2015 <http://adsabs.harvard.edu/abs/2015ApJ...813..102B>`_ *This is the method paper **lenstronomy** is primary based on.
-Please cite this paper whenever you publish results with **lenstronomy** by using
-    Shapelet basis sets and/or the PSO and MCMC chain.*
+* Gravitational Lens Modeling with Basis Sets; `Birrer et al. 2015 <http://adsabs.harvard.edu/abs/2015ApJ...813..102B>`_ *This is the method paper lenstronomy is primary based on.
+Please cite this paper whenever you publish results with lenstronomy by using Shapelet basis sets and/or the PSO and MCMC chain.*

 Measuring the Hubble constant